se-tuebingen-exercises/conflict/website/services/README.md

 ## Websites

-Yeah, you heard correctly -- we can create websites!
+Yeah, you heard correctly --
+even though we're a small company, we can create websites!
+We can help you with navigating the complex landscape of web development using industry-standard tools such as Microsoft FrontPage.